MohammadMaftoun/YOLO-and-Its-Applications/README.md

 # 3. Installation Instructions:

-To use the repository, users need to clone the repository to their local machine and install any required dependencies.
-A typical approach would be to create a requirements.txt file with all necessary Python packages (like torch, opencv, numpy, etc.) that users can install with a simple pip install -r requirements.txt.
+To use the repository, users need to clone it to their local machine and install any required dependencies.
+A typical approach would be to create a requirements.txt file with all necessary Python packages (like torch, OpenCV, NumPy, etc.) that users can install with a simple pip install—r requirements.txt.

 # 4. Usage: